Tel Mond: Landmarks

 The home of Lord Melchett has been turned into a museum, named House of the Lord.
 The museum documents the history of Tel Mond.
 The museum has a statue of Lord Melchett, designed by Batya Lishansky, located outside the house.

+Voting Patterns

+In the 2022 election, 65 percent of voters in Tel Mond voted for the parties of the center-left coalition led by Yair Lapid, while 31 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu and 0.1 percent voted for the Arab parties.